dotnet/docs-aspire/docs/messaging/messaging-components.md

 - Registers a <xref:Microsoft.Azure.Commands.ServiceBus.ServiceBusClient> with the DI container for connecting to Azure Service Bus.
 - Automatically enables corresponding health checks, logging, and telemetry for the respective services.

-In the _appsettings.json_ file of the `AspireMessaging.Worker` project, add the corresponding connection information:
+In the _appsettings.json_ file of the `AspireMessaging.WorkerService` project, add the corresponding connection information:

 # [Passwordless (Recommended)](#tab/passwordless)